yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-api-hello-world-example.markdown

 </gigaspaces-mapping>
 {% endhighlight %}

+{% info %}
-{% infosign %} The `id` tag defines the `uid` field as the primary key, while the `routing` tag defines the `id` field used for routing.
+The `id` tag defines the `uid` field as the primary key, while the `routing` tag defines the `id` field used for routing.
 For more details, refer to the [gs.xml reference](./cpp-api-mapping-file.html) section.
+{%endinfo%}

 This XML file is used by the `gsxml2cpp` command that produces the `HelloWorldMessage.h` and `HelloworldMessage.cpp` files.
 This is performed by the following command:

-{% highlight java %}
+{% highlight console %}
 gsxml2cpp ../serializer/helloWorld.gs.xml HelloWorld ../serializer/HelloWorldMessage.cpp ../serializer/HelloWorldMessage.h
 {% endhighlight %}

 `HelloWorldMessage.h` contains the class declaration and `HelloworldMessage.cpp` contains serialization code that shouldn't be edited.
 You can use an existing class instead of having it generated by `gsxml2cpp`.
-For more details, refer to the [Writing Existing CPP Class to Space](./writing-existing-cpp-class-to-space.html) section for more details.
+For more details, refer to the [Writing Existing CPP Class to Space](./cpp-writing-existing-class-to-space.html) section for more details.

 A shared library (DLL or SO file) is created from `HelloWorldMessage.h/cpp` files.
 This shared library is copied into the `<Gigaspaces Root>\lib\platform\native` directory, so that it can be loaded at runtime by the space.

+{% note %}
-{% exclamation %} Each entry class name must be unique over GigaSpaces installation.
+Each entry class name must be unique over GigaSpaces installation.
+{%endnote%}

 ## Connecting to Space